Sophie's Journey - Chapter 9

 "Sophie Petersen," she repeated, placing her travel documents on the scarred wood of the table.
 She pointed to herself, then to Marianne, then to the children.
 "Together.
 Denmark.
 Zion."

+The clerk looked at her, then at the children.
+He seemed to notice how tired she was.
 He did not smile.
 But he stopped shouting.
 He stamped the papers with a heavy, rhythmic thud and slid them back across the table.
 His eyes were already moving to the next person in line.

 "That is Levi Savage," Mortenson whispered, his voice uncharacteristically low.
 "He has just returned from his mission.
 He is a sub-captain, they say.
-A man who knows the physics of the trail better than the lyrics of the hymns."
+A man who knows the physics of the trail better than the words of the hymns."

 "I have seen the high plains in October," Savage said, his words being translated into Danish by a young man standing near the pulpit.
 "The wind there does not ask for your faith.
 It only asks for your heat.
 The handcarts are a new way, a fast way, but they are made of wood and iron, not miracles."